wyhong3103/Browser-Automation-With-Selenium/README.md

 <br>
 Run app.py to launch the program
 <br>
-Also, you will have to change the executive_path of the chromedriver to launch it!
+Also, you will have to change the executive_path of the chromedriver in header.py to launch it!

 ## Module Needed to Launch This Program
 -Selenium, Of Course.